 Water string of hearts once every 2 weeks.
 Allow the soil to dry out before watering again.
 String of hearts can grow in partial sun or bright, indirect light indoors and thrive at room temperature.
 Plant string of hearts in succulent and cacti soil to prevent root rot and keep the plant healthy.

-String of hearts is a very easy, low maintenance plant to care for and grows very well indoors as house plants.
+String of hearts is a very easy, low-maintenance plant to care for and grows very well indoors as a house plant.

 String of Hearts (Ceropegia woodii variegata) Plant Profile: